 Brackett said emotions play a role in memories, relationships, decision-making and health.

 "It’s pretty much our whole life," he said.
 "Our argument is that we should provide every child with an emotional education.
 It should start in preschool and it should never end."

 In October, Lady Gaga’s foundation chose University of Nebraska-Lincoln psychology professor Susan Swearer to help with research.
 Swearer will lead a research board that advises the foundation on its youth empowerment and tolerance programs.

 Many academics have been doing research on bullying issues, "but how do we communicate what we know and get it out there to the public?"
 Swearer said.
-"It helps to have a megastar with a global network, who is thoughtful about the research."

 The practical application of Lady Gaga’s anti-bullying campaign includes parking a bus outside her concerts where youths can learn about local resources that help them deal with problems.
 And scholars will monitor the program’s effectiveness.